Charge Regulation Effect on Nanoparticles Interaction Mediated by Polyelectrolyte: introduction

-In the low salt concentration limit, the interaction forces between two like-charged species are primarily governed by strong repulsive forces.
-This repulsion arises from the overlap of diffusive double layers formed by counterions covering the charged surfaces~\cite{israelachvili_intermolecular_2011}.
-A single PE in a system of two or more opposed colloids (1nm to 10 nm) mediates an attractive force by acting as a bridge~\cite{kesson1989,Miklavic1990,podgornik_colloidal_1995, Podgornik2003}.
-These bridging interactions arise from the fact that some of the monomers of PE are adsorbed on both surfaces, and the rest of the monomers remain in the middle, which provides an entropy-elastic force between them~\cite{podgornik_colloidal_1995}.
-An attempt to describe the PE complexes onto membrane was first elucidated by Muthukumar within the framework of mean field arguments~\cite{Muthukumar1987}.
-Based on the Edwards–deGennes self-consistent mean-field theory (SCMF)~\cite{Edwards1965,Gennes1969} on the screened Coulomb potential interactions, Opheusden~\cite{Opheusden1988} showed short-range strong attractive bridging interactions~\cite{Opheusden1988}.
-However, the direct surface-surface contact, which is inherently repulsive, was not included in the study~\cite{Opheusden1988}.
 An extension of the traditional mean-field theory was developed to incorporate non-electrostatic interactions, particularly excluded volume effects between monomers~\cite{Borukhov1995,Borukhov1997,Borukhov1999,Biesheuvel2005}.
 The SCMF was successfully applied to planar interfaces and PE adsorption on non-planar-like charged macroions~\cite{Gurovitch1999} but failed to explain the PE-mediated interaction between these small macroions.
 In this particular case, another elegant formulation based on a Gaussian variational ansatz~\cite{Podgornik1993} for the effective Hamiltonian of the free~\cite{podgornik_colloidal_1995} or grafted~\cite{Podgornik2003} PE chains was found to be more convenient~\cite{Podgornik1991,Podgornik1993}.
 In addition, the phenomenon of ``overcharging"~\cite{Vagharchakian2004,Dobrynin2001,Grosberg2002,Lenz2008} occurs in PE adsorption when multiple PEs are adsorbed on a surface in excess, resulting in charge reversal of the decorated surface.
 This can be understood through the concepts of correlated manner, where like-charged PE chains repel each other~\cite{Dobrynin2000}, and ``charge fractionalization," where the charge of a PE is not completely transferred to the surface~\cite{Nguyen2002,Nguyen200}.
 In the limit of higher salt concentration, the repulsive component of the interaction is partly due to directly screened electrostatic repulsions and partly due to PE brush repulsions between adsorbed monomers on charged surfaces~\cite{Dahlgren1993}.
 The existing various studies indicate that NP surface characteristics and conformation of PE are dramatically triggered by the properties of the PE itself (like chain length, flexibility, and charge density) and by solution pH and valency~\cite{podgornik_colloidal_1995, Podgornik2006,Ulrich2005, Ulrich2006,Carnal2011,Stornes2018}.